Skip to main content

 Your landlord is responsible for making sure your home is fire safe.

-They are also normally responsible for carrying out repairs if your home is damaged by fire.
-Repairs may take several months if a lot of damage was done.
+They are also normally responsible for repairs if your home is damaged by fire.
+Repairs may take several months if there is a lot of damage.

 If you or someone in your household caused the fire, your landlord could ask you to pay for the repairs or deduct money from your tenancy deposit.

-If your home has been very badly damaged, your landlord could decide not to repair it.
-Get legal advice if this happens to you.
+If your home is very badly damaged, your landlord could decide not to repair it.
+Get legal advice if this happens.

-Your landlord isn't responsible for replacing or repairing any of your personal belongings that have been damaged or destroyed by fire.
+Your landlord is not responsible for replacing or repairing personal belongings damaged or destroyed by fire.

 You could get help from a local welfare assistance fund to replace items.